You ever thought of using your cover photo on Facebook to grow your email list?

 Use your cover photo to have your fans opt-in to your freebie.

 Simple Green Smoothies does an excellent job using their cover image to highlight their healthy habit challenges.

+7 days of green smoothies are here!
 Ready to embrace a simple, healthy habit (that actually tastes delicious)?
-Join Simple 7 right here and experience it…
+Join our…

 Use your cover photo to highlight an upcoming free challenge.

 If you’re a Beachbody coach, a health coach or into essential oils, use that space to invite your fans to join a free challenge to experience your services before they buy.
 In order to join the challenge, they have to get on your mailing list.
 When they click on the image, redirect them to a page on your website where they will get all the information on how and why they should trust you with their email addresses.

 Use your cover photo to share your seasonal DIY projects and dishes.

 Fresh, fast, and simple dishes from our March 2017 issue: http://bit.ly/2mM3I03

 Real Simple magazine is really good at featuring amazing recipes, DIY projects on their cover page.
 Be creative and not too salesy.
 For instance, this month, Real Simple features on their Facebook cover page one of their fresh fast and simple dishes.
 The pumpkin is the cover of her October 2015 Martha Stewart Living magazine.
 The image raises curiosity, and to find out more about it, you have to buy the magazine.

 Use your cover photo to raise awareness about a cause you are passionate about.